-- In February, I added hundreds of articles on the Brethren’s and SAGM’s on new schools (1910-1940s).
+- February.
+I added hundreds of articles on new schools opened by the Brethren and SAGM between the 1910s and 1940s.
 Note: these new webpages are under “Academic Writings and Sources.”
 (Click one of these green direct links: Brethren schools or SAGM schools)

-- In early March, a webpage by Dick Jaeger was added: “Fifty Years of Kasempa District: 1964-2014.”
+- Early March.
+Added a webpage by Dick Jaeger: “Fifty Years of Kasempa District: 1964-2014.”
 It appears before the above articles, also under “Academic Writings and Sources.”
 (Click: Kasempa by Dick Jaeger)

 - 2016. a) Over 200 pictures by Alexander Nisbet.
 Click:” Nisbet; b) NWP Videos by Patrick Sapallo; especially his makishi video.
 Click: Videos; and c) Correspondence between Muriel Williams Sanderson and David Wilkin.
 Click: Muriel